 It is important that you recognize at the outset that this class is not intended to be, nor is it a "growers' guide."
 A single course in fruit production cannot possibly strive to present all of the relevant cultural information for the production of every prairie fruit crop.
+This class is designed to assist students to develop and enhance their knowledge of fruit production both at a backyard and commercial level.

-The information presented in this class is designed to assist you in reading, interpreting and understanding existing growers' guides.
+This class will assist you in reading, interpreting and understanding existing growers' guides.
 An unfortunate truth about fruit production on the prairies is that the relatively little information that is available is often scattered and difficult to access.
 No comprehensive text on fruit production has yet been written for the prairies.
-For that reason it is often required that we make reasonable interpretations of material that is written for other climatic areas.
+For that reason, it is often required that we make reasonable interpretations of material that is written for other climatic areas.

 By learning the concepts and materials presented in this class, you should be better able to make reasonable interpretations, even if some of the information you are using is not focused directly on the prairies.